Adult Class

 9:30A

-We are using Cokesbury's quarterly series "Standard Lesson Quarterly, NIV".
+We use Cokesbury's quarterly series "Standard Lesson Quarterly, NIV" in our class.

 The series follows the lectionary for each Sunday inviting greater understanding and in-depth discussion.